 Neighborhood Connections is the community-building program of the Cleveland Foundation established in 2003 to empower people in Cleveland’s neighborhoods and encourage them to become more engaged with each other and the city around them.
 We invest in citizen-led neighborhood projects through our innovative small grants program that offers residents of Cleveland and East Cleveland grants of up to $5,000.
 Through October 2014, Neighborhood Connections has funded 2,063 projects totaling more than $7 million.

-Neighbor Up, the powerful network of mentors, peers and civic leaders launched by Neighborhood Connections in 2012, offers grantees and other members the means to challenge their own assumptions about themselves, their neighborhoods and their neighbors, and to grow in confidence.
+Neighbor Up, the powerful network of mentors, peers and civic leaders launched by Neighborhood Connections in 2012, offers grantees and other members a space to do just that — by exchanging resources, supporting each other and collaborating on projects.

 Our vision?
 A united Cleveland, supported by thousands engaged residents and Neighbor Up members, where we recognize our community assets, where bridges are built across lines of difference, and where authentic relationships lead to a new culture of trust and a more just, equitable and inclusive community.

 Neighborhood Voice is a citizen-driven community news source, published by Neighborhood Connections, with a special focus on covering the Neighbor Up network and the Greater University Circle area.

 Neighborhood Voice launched in September 2010 as a monthly newspaper with a companion website covering Greater University Circle.
 The newspaper was generously funded by The Cleveland Foundation and Living Cities, “an innovative philanthropic collaborative of 22 of the world’s largest foundations and financial institutions.”
 The redesign of the Neighborhood Voice website in 2012 was funded by Living Cities and a grant from the Knight Foundation, which is committed to supporting quality journalism that engages communities.